Endpoint Factorization for Semileptonic Decays of Boosted and Resonant Off-Shell Top Quarks with a Large-Radius Bottom Jet: Off-shell Top Quark Semileptonic Decay in the Endpoint Region

 The top and bottom quark fields appearing in $\mathcal{\tilde O}_\Gamma$ are at this point still full QCD fields.
 The expressions in Eq.~(\ref{eq:Tproducttopdecaysemileptonic}) involving the local 4-fermion operator $[(\bar{b}\gamma^\mu P_L t)(\bar{\nu}_\ell \gamma^\sigma P_L \ell) ] (z)$ are obtained from the time-ordered product of the electroweak $t\to bW$ and $W\to \ell\nu_{\ell}$ operators at space-time points $z$ and $z'$, respectively, integrated over $z$ and $z'$.
 Since the $W$ and the leptons are sterile w.r.\ to QCD and we only consider electroweak effects at leading order, we can contract the $W$ fields yielding a propagator and carry out the $z'$ integration which fixes the $W$ propagator momentum as

 This yields the effective operator $\mathcal{\tilde O}_\Gamma$ which is still local with respect to QCD.
-At this point we can proceed in analogy to the $\bar B$ meson decay factorization by introducing the momentum variable $H$ for the total hadronic part of the top hemisphere momentum $M_t=m_t v+k^*$ which we treat inclusively,
+At this point we can proceed in analogy to the $\bar B$ meson decay factorization by introducing the momentum variable $H$ for the total hadronic part of the top hemisphere momentum $M_t=m_t v+k^*$,

 and we factorize the total physical phase space in terms of the three-body phase space $\mathrm{d}\Pi_3(M_t; p_\ell, \pn, H)$, the sum over all hadronic final state particles $X_b$ and the integration over $H^2$.
 Note, that the additional total large-angle soft momentum $\ell^\mu$ included in the definition of $H^\mu$ is mandatory, so that the phase space integration correctly involves the physical hadronic top hemisphere momentum.
 Within the phase space factorization for the momentum $m_t v+k$ entering the jet function, adding $\ell^\mu$ just corresponds to a shift of an integration variable, since for a given $k$ also $\ell=k^*-k$ is fixed, so that we have $\mathrm{d}\Pi_3(M_t=m_t v+k^*; p_\ell, \pn, H)=\mathrm{d}\Pi_3(m_t v+k; p_\ell, \pn, H-\ell=P_{X_b})$.
 In addition we match the QCD $t\to b$ current onto corresponding HQET-SCET heavy-to-light effective currents, which integrates out local decay effects at the top mass scale.
 The matching relation is in close analogy to Eq.~(\ref{eq:EFT_heavy_to_light_currents_B_decays_new}) and reads